FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

  This exercise is designed to run only on **cmslpc-sl7**.

-The purpose of this exercise is to ensure that the user can edit files. *This means that you need to be able to use one of the standard text editors (emacs, pico, nano, vi, vim, etc.) available on the cluster you are running (**cmslpc-sl7**), open a file, edit it and save it!*
+The purpose of this exercise is to ensure that the user can edit files.
+We will first copy and then edit the [editThisCommand.py]({{ page.root }}{% link code/editThisCommand.py %}) script. *This means that you need to be able to use one of the standard text editors (emacs, pico, nano, vi, vim, etc.) available on the cluster you are running (**cmslpc-sl7**), open a file, edit it and save it!*

 On the **cmslpc-sl7** cluster, run: